NeilMacMullen/Textrude/README.md

 ## Download/build

-**Textrude requires [.Net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0).
+**Textrude requires [.Net 6.0](https://dotnet.microsoft.com/download/dotnet6.0).
 If it's not already on your machine you will be prompted to install it.**

-**To run TextrudeInteractive v1.3 and up you must install the [WebView2 runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)**  (This is *not* required if you just want to run the CLI tool.)
+**To run TextrudeInteractive v1.3 and up the [WebView2 runtime] is required.
+If this is not already installed on your PC you can obtain it from (https://developer.microsoft.com/en-us/microsoft-edge/webview2/)**  (This is *not* required if you just want to run the CLI tool.)

  - If you just want the binaries,  [go here](doc/getBinaries.md).
  - Or download using [Chocolatey](https://community.chocolatey.org/) `choco install textrude` **Important - TextrudeInteractive is not currently correctly installed in Chocolatey release**